dhananjaygr/GCP-Folder-approach/production.md

     ![](/img/10.png)

-    Below is the screenshot for the resources created in the other 3 projects.
+    Below is the screenshot of the resources manually created in the other 3 projects.

     ![](/img/11.png)